What to watch for when the Seahawks play the Falcons, plus Adam Jude’s prediction

 “They know us and we know them,” Seahawks coach Pete Carroll said.
 “It makes for a really good, interesting preparation.”

-Atlanta coach Dan Quinn was the Seahawks’ defensive coordinator when Seattle won Super Bowl XLVIII, and he and Carroll have remained close.
+Atlanta coach Dan Quinn was the Seahawks’ defensive coordinator when they won Super Bowl XLVIII, and he and Carroll have remained close.

 “He meant more to me on the coaching side and has had the biggest impact on me than anyone in my career,” Quinn said.